yuvraj12/spring-boot-assignment-guthub/README.md

-**Due to time constraints, I have handled only 2 scenarios for API RESPONSE & didn't complete the Caching of the results, Integration tests**
+**Due to time constraints, I have handled only 2 scenarios for API RESPONSE & didn't complete the Caching of the results, Integration tests if you allow more time I can complete both these point**
 1) Success Scenario for 200 status code
 2) Failure/Error scenario where handled only comman type JSON message other way is to handle mutiple http status code with multiple scenarios